Public Affairs Reporting

 PAR 404.
 Media Law And Ethics.
 4 Hours.

-Examines media law and ethical decisionmaking from the standpoint of media producers, critics, and users.
+Examines media law and ethical decision-making from the standpoint of media producers, critics, and users.
 Case studies include obscenity and indecency, libel, privacy, advertising, conflict of interest, and rights of access.
 Lectures and discussions examine social and cultural contexts in which laws and ethical principles develop.
 Optional course for PAR majors.
-PAR majors not allowed to take this course CR/NC.
-Course Information: Same as COM 404.
+Course Information: Same as COM 404 and LES 408.
+Not intended for Freshmen or Sophomores.

 PAR 501.
 Advanced Public Affairs Reporting.
 6 Hours.